Viking-Studios-Arma/Milsim-Tools/README.md

 <p>

-Adding much-needed functionality to the Arma 3 game for the ONI Recon group through a collection of open-source scripts we have permission to use/upload and scripts we have made or built upon.
-Other Groups/Communities are welcome to use this mod for the added functionality.
+Adding much-needed functionality to the Arma 3 game for the Milsim groups through a collection of open-source scripts we have permission to use/upload and scripts we have made or built upon.
+(This mod will also be the core mod of ant Milsim units that the Viking Studios team decides to make in the future)

 Features include;
 - Admin Messages